5hipp/web-projects/README.md

 # web-projects
-Collection of web-projects from university and beyond.
+a collection of web-projects from university and beyond